Observation of new $\Omega_c^{0}$ states decaying to the $\Xi_c^+K^-$ final state

 The fit results are shown in Fig.~\ref{fig:result} and summarized in Table~\ref{tab:result}.
 In addition to the five narrow states at lower invariant mass that were previously observed, two new states with masses of about 3185\mev and 3327\mev, denoted $\OcX{3185}$ and $\OcX{3327}$ are observed with high significance.

 The enhancement around the $\Xicp K^-$ mass threshold is described by the partially reconstructed decays of $\OcX{X} \to \PXi_c^{\prime +}(\to \PXi_c^+ \gamma) K^-$, as was done in the previous analysis~\cite{LHCb-PAPER-2017-002}.
 In the exclusive analysis using the \mbox{$\POmega_b^-\to\Ocstst(\to\PXi_c^+K^-)\pi^-$} decay~\cite{LHCb-PAPER-2021-012}, these feed-down components are excluded by requiring an appropriate signal mass window of the $\POmega_b^-$ baryon, while the threshold enhancement is still present.
-In the $\POmega_b^-$ analysis this structure was modeled as an S-wave Breit--Wigner distribution, but the available data in Ref.~\cite{LHCb-PAPER-2021-012} are not sufficient to determine this structure.
-To check if this structure is present in this analysis, the enhancement is fitted using two alternative models: a Breit--Wigner component with and without the feed down coming from the $\OcX{3065}$ contribution.
+This enhancement was modeled as an S-wave Breit--Wigner distribution, but the available data in Ref.~\cite{LHCb-PAPER-2021-012} are not sufficient to declare an observation.
+To check if this resonance structure is present in this analysis, the enhancement is fitted using two alternative models: a Breit--Wigner component with and without the feed down coming from the $\OcX{3065}$ contribution.
 The yield of the $\OcX{3065}$ feed down is constrained to be 10\% of the $\OcX{3065}$ signal yield for the former.
 This constraint is equivalent to fixing the ratio $\mathcal{B}(\OcX{3065} \to \PXi_c^{\prime +} K^-)\times\mathcal{B}(\PXi_c^{\prime +} \to \PXi_c^{+}\gamma)/\mathcal{B}(\OcX{3065} \to \PXi_c^{+} K^-)$ to 0.1, which is chosen due to the small phase space of the $\OcX{3065} \to \PXi_c^{\prime +} K^-$ decay.
 The yields of the other feed-down contributions are free to float.
 Unfortunately, the shape of the $\OcX{3065}$ feed down and the additional Breit--Wigner structure are too similar to be separated in this analysis.
-The relative contributions from these two components can not be determined from data, and hence this is accounted for as a systematic uncertainty.
+The relative contributions from these two components cannot be determined from data, and hence this is accounted for as a systematic uncertainty.
 The existence of another hidden state cannot be excluded.

 The mass difference between the $\OcX{3185}$ and $\OcX{3327}$ baryons is approximately the mass of the pion.
 It is possible that partially reconstructed candidates from the $\OcX{3327}$ decay fall into the $\OcX{3185}$ region, such as \mbox{$\OcX{3327} \to \PXi_c(2645)^{+}(\to \PXi_c^+ \pi^0) K^-$} and $\OcX{3327} \to \PXi_c^{\prime +}(\to \PXi_c^+ \gamma) K^-$ decays with the $\pi^0$ or $\gamma$ not reconstructed.
 The $m(\PXi_c^+ K^-)$ line shapes of such contributions are obtained using the fast simulation toolkit RapidSim~\cite{Cowan:2016tnm}.
 The feed-down contributions have been studied under different spin structure hypotheses, and differences from phase-space simulation were found to be negligible.
 The fit favors the presence of the $\OcX{3327}$ feed down with the $\piz$ missing.
 The $\OcX{3327}$ feed down strongly affects the measured mass and width of the $\OcX{3185}$ baryon, and is assigned as a systematic uncertainty.
 None of the models for the $\OcX{3185}$ region can be ruled out.
 In addition, the effects of the three-body decay $\OcX{3327} \to \PXi_c^+ K^- \pi^0$ are checked with a uniform phase-space model, and found to be insignificant on any of the states when assuming the ratio $\mathcal{B}(\OcX{3327} \to \PXi_c^+ K^- \pi^0)/\mathcal{B}(\OcX{3327} \to \PXi_c^+ K^-)$ to be unity.